 As we headed back to land, our tour guide sang us an old-fashioned traditional Newfy song.
 A fitting touch for the occasion.

-What a marvellous day.
+What a marvelous day.
 Humpback whales, Puffins and a song at sea.
 What more could one ask for?

 Disclaimer: The whale pictures above were taken on a different trip by a professional photographer.
 The picture of the tail coming out of the water was similar to what I saw, except it was MUCH closer to the boat.
 Incredible.
 Unfortunately, I missed taking a picture.